cubix-framework/cubix-tutorial/README.md

 * Exercise 3: Incremental parametric syntax: Expressing a language using a hybrid of language-specific and generic parts
 * Exercise 4: Language-parametric transformation: Writing a sanitization transformation that runs on C, Java, JavaScript, Lua, and Python

+## Getting started

+Open the documentation for `Cubix.Essentials`.
+This is a companion to this tutorial.
+It contains everything you will need to complete the exercises, organized in a tutorial form.

+For exercise 2 and later, you'll also want to open the documentation for `Cubix.Language.Parametric.Syntax`, which contains the generic nodes shared across language representations.

+Now, open up `tutorial/ex1/Main.hs` and start following along.

 ## To build: